 Safety Data Sheet (SDS) for the polymer alone or as isolated as possible.

-100% compositionof monomers of the polymer.
+100% composition including CAS numbers of monomers of the polymer.

 Test data/report to prove that the polymer falls in the criteria of low concern polymer(GPC, IR Spectroscopy and others).